robitalec/ScaleInMultilayerNetworks/paper/manuscript-trad.md

 habitat selection and space use.
 <!-- TODO: we answer the first question in the discussion, but not the second-->
 <!-- TODO: Webber reference should be 2018, but defaulting to 2017-->

-(ref:spacetime) Space-time diagram representing variation the relative spatial and temporal extent required for different types of social and communication processes for four species, including spotted hyaena, passerine birds, sleepy lizards, and elephants.
-Spatial and temporal extent for social interactions, e.g. mating, grooming, or aggression, are similar for most species because physical contact between two individuals is required for many social interactions.
-The logical extension is that spatial and temporal extent for social interaction is hierarchically nested within the spatial and temporal extent for social association because individuals must share space to interact.
-By contrast, different species have potential for greater spatial and temporal extents, for example, temporal extent for vocal communication is similar for most species because most vocal calls only persist in the environment for seconds, but spatial extent for vocal communication is highly variable with elephant calls extending the great distance and passerine calls extending the shortest distance.

 <!-- TODO: units of spatial scale? -->